Coronation of the Virgin (Filippo Lippi): Description

 Four angels hold a gilded ribbon, while in the lower level is a series of kneeling saints; on the left and right are other two groups of saints and angels, inspired to the crowded choirs of older works, such as the Incoronation of the Virgin by Lorenzo Monaco.
 The elevated pavement of the side groups creates a perspective triangle whose apex is the Virgin's head.

-Amongst the figures in the middle can be recognized Mary Magdalene and St. Eustace (titular of one of the most important altars in the church) with his sons and his wife.
+Amongst the figures in the middle can be recognized Mary Magdalene and Saint Eustace (titular of one of the most important altars in the church) with his sons and his wife.
 These figures are shorter than normal, as the painter imagined them to be correctly seen from below, in perspective, by the nuns of the Sant'Ambrogio convent from their separated choirs.

-Kneeling at the side are the work's commissioner, facing a cartouche with the write ISTE PERFECIT OPUS ("this one finished the work"), while on the left is a self-portrait of Filippo Lippi in the robes of a Carmelite monk (as he was).
-Standing on the sides are the two titular saints of the church: St. Ambrose (left) and St. John the Baptist (right), whose austere representation reveal the influence of Masaccio.
+Kneeling at the side are the work's commissioner, facing a cartouche with the write ISTE PERFECIT OPUS ("this one finished the work"), while on the left is a self-portrait of Filippo Lippi in the religious habit of a Carmelite friar (as he was).
+Standing on the sides are the two titular saints of the church: Saint Ambrose (left) and Saint John the Baptist (right), whose austere representation reveal the influence of Masaccio.

-This painting is described at length in lines 344-389 of Robert Browning's poem 'Fra Lippo Lippi', published in 1855 in his collection Men and Women.
+This painting is described at length in lines 344–389 of Robert Browning's poem 'Fra Lippo Lippi', published in 1855 in his collection Men and Women.